-- (2) The names of the persons from whom the committee making the independent expenditure has received its two highest cumulative contributions of fifty thousand dollars (\$50,000) or more during the 12-month period prior to the expenditure.
-If the committee can show, on the basis that contributions are spent in the order they are received, that contributions received from the two highest contributors have been used for expenditures unrelated to the candidate or ballot measure featured in the communication, the committee shall disclose the contributors making the next largest cumulative contributions of fifty thousand dollars (\$50,000) or more. - (b) If an acronym is used to identify any committee names required by this section, the names of any sponsoring organization of the committee shall be printed on print advertisements or spoken in broadcast advertisements. - SEC.
+- SEC.
+8. Section 84506 of the Government Code is repealed. - SEC.
 9. Section 84506 is added to the Government Code, to read: - 84506. (a) A radio advertisement that supports or opposes a candidate or ballot measure or solicits contributions in support of that purpose shall, if the advertisement is authorized by a candidate or an agent of the candidate, include an audio statement in which the candidate identifies himself or herself and states that the candidate has approved the message. - (b) A radio advertisement that supports or opposes a candidate or ballot measure or solicits contributions in support of that purpose shall, if the advertisement is not authorized by a candidate or an agent of the candidate, include at the end of the advertisement a disclosure read in a clearly spoken manner in a pitch and tone substantially similar to the rest of the advertisement that reads as follows: "Top funders of this ad are [state names in descending order of identifiable contributors who made the three largest cumulative contributions to the committee that paid for the advertisement].
 Full funding details at [state Internet Web site address of the committee disclosure Internet Web site]." - (c) If there are fewer than three identifiable contributors, the disclosure shall be adjusted accordingly to disclose the qualifying identifiable contributors, if any.
-If the committee does not have any identifiable contributors, but the committee has received cumulative contributions totaling at least ten thousand dollars (\$10,000), the disclosure shall be adjusted to include the name of the committee in the place of the names of identifiable contributors.
+If the committee does not have any identifiable contributors, but the committee has received cumulative contributions totaling at least ten thousand dollars (\$10,000), the disclosure shall be adjusted to include the name of the committee in the place of the names of identifiable contributors. - 36 SEC.
+10. Section 84506.1 is added to the Government Code, 37 to read: - 84506.1. (a) A television or video advertisement that supports or opposes a candidate or ballot measure or solicits contributions in support of that purpose shall, if the advertisement is authorized by a candidate or an agent of the candidate, include a statement in which the candidate identifies himself or herself and states that 3 the candidate has approved the message.
+The candidate statement 4 shall be made using an unobscured, full-screen video of the 5 candidate making the statement, or by using an unobscured, full-screen, and clearly identifiable photographic image of the candidate that is displayed during an audio voiceover of the candidate reading the statement.